waiyeonglee/Happy-Pals/README.md

 - The web app is built using HTML, CSS, Javascript and PHP to handle special interactions with the use.
 - It was then deployed on Google Cloud Platform's Compute App Engine to be hosted as a Apache server.
 - The MySQL instance on Google Cloud Platform did not interface well with GCP's Compute App Enginer so we ended up using FreeMySQLhosting.net to host the MySQL server.
-- Login credentials are stored in their hashed form to ensure that the individual in non-traceable.
+- Login credentials are stored in their hashed form to ensure that the individual is non-traceable.

 <img src="readme_media/hashed.png" width="900">